Jeff-M-Hsu/LeagueStatsGUI/README.md

 # LeagueStats

-Searches a summoner name on op.gg and gets their summoner info as well as info of all players in a live game if the summoner is in one
+Searches a summoner name on op.gg and gets the info of all players in a live game as well as recommended build and skill paths for the champion that the summoner is playing.